sez11a/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/documents-and-media/developer-guide/document-api-basics.md

    See `DocumentResource <https://github.com/liferay/liferay-portal/blob/[$LIFERAY_LEARN_PORTAL_GIT_TAG$]/modules/apps/headless/headless-delivery/headless-delivery-client/src/main/java/com/liferay/headless/delivery/client/resource/v1_0/DocumentResource.java>`_ for service details.
 ```

-The following sections demonstrate calling other `Document` REST services using curl and Java.
+The following sections demonstrate calling other `Document` REST services using cURL and Java.

 ## Get Site Documents

-You can list a site's documents by executing the following curl or Java command.
+You can list a site's documents by executing the following cURL or Java command.
 As above, replace `1234` with your site's ID.

 ### Documents_GET_FromSite.sh